Diplomacy and spying

 We may be more modest in our views and posit that the state is not a theocracy.
 It is simply an ens cogitans: when it encounters problems or situations, it resolves them by calculating how best to deploy available resources.
 On the other hand, it will try to take hidden consequences or long-term consequences into account.
 To do so, the state, just as an autonomous human being, requires privacy.

 When two such ens cogitans meet and interact, they may decide on reciprocal total transparency in their dealings with each other.
 Or they may effect such a condition through reciprocal spying.
-[8] Whether such consensual transparency is useful remains a pragmatic, not a moral or principle decision: are states better off squaring off under conditions of transparency?
+(I assume equality of transparency for simplicity.
+If spying is asymmetrical, we have asymmetry of information.
+The outcome can quickly be skewed.)
+Whether such consensual transparency is useful remains a pragmatic, not a moral or principled, decision: are states better off squaring off under conditions of transparency?

 Indeed, we do have a successful instance of ‘sectorial’ transparency.
 After WWII, defeated West Germany rearmed in order to help the West contain the Soviet Union.
-Germany’s General Staff was integrated into NATO.[9]
+Germany’s General Staff was integrated into NATO (see The Breaking of Nations: Order and Chaos in the Twenty-First Century by Robert Cooper).
 In this way, the French were able to monitor German intentions in the military field.
 This example highlights my core point: transparency limits autonomy.
 In the military field, Germany was not autonomous.

 Diplomats as their master’s public voice